 As discussed above under the heading "Committees of the Board - Audit Committee," the primary role of the Board's Audit Committee is to oversee the Company's financial reporting process and manage its relationship with the independent auditors.
-In fulfilling its responsibilities, the Audit Committee has reviewed and discussed the Company's audited financial statements for the year ended December 31, 2012 with the Company's management and independent auditors.
-The Audit Committee has also discussed with the Company's independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1, AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T regarding "Communication with Audit Committees."
-In addition, the Audit Committee has discussed with the independent auditors their independence in relation to the Company and its management, including the matters in the written disclosures provided to the Audit Committee as required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditors' communications with the Audit Committee concerning independence, and has determined that the provision of non-audit services provided by the auditors is compatible with maintaining the auditors' independence.
+In fulfilling its responsibilities, the Audit Committee has reviewed and discussed the Company's audited financial statements for the year ended December 31, 2013 with the Company's management and independent auditors.
+The Audit Committee has also discussed with the Company's independent auditors the matters required to be discussed by Auditing Standard No. 16, "Communication with Audit Committees," as adopted, and as may be amended from time to time, by the Public Company Accounting Oversight Board ("PCAOB").
+In addition, the Audit Committee has discussed with the independent auditors their independence in relation to the Company and its management, including the matters in the written disclosures provided to the Audit Committee as required by the applicable requirements of the PCAOB regarding the independent auditors' communications with the Audit Committee concerning independence, and has determined that the provision of non-audit services provided by the auditors is compatible with maintaining the auditors' independence.
 For more information about services provided by the auditors, please read "Audit Fees and Services," below.